hasmukh-dharajiya/custom-laravel-dashboard/README.md

 7. Run `php artisan ser`
 8. `http://127.0.0.1:8000/`

-`Note`: Please make sure Turn ON `Less secure app access` in your Google account without Email Not Send !.
+`Note`: Please make sure Turn ON `Less secure app access` in your Google account athor wise Email Not Send !.

 You should see the list of Data, something like this: